schibsted/WAAS/README.md

 - OPTIONAL: `model`: string (default: `tiny`)

-Body (form data):
+Body:

-- REQUIRED: `file`: File with the content to transcribe
+- REQUIRED: `binary data`: Raw data with the audio content to detect the language for

 ### OPTIONS `/v1/detect`